 Let’s get started!
 Day 1.

-• What gear you’ll need and where to get it at discount.
+• What gear will you need and where to get it at discount.

 Professor Lee has designed his own custom Gi’s (uniforms) made to his stringent specs for performance, durability, cut, and feel.
-Head over to our secure partner site, V3DA hub.
-We have a limited supply of loaner Gi’s.
+Visit our secure partner site, the V3DA hub.
 Please ask ahead of time.
 If nothing else, wear a rash guard and shorts (no buckles, clasps, buttons, zippers, rings, or jewellery of any kind).

 • What to bring to your first day of class